Ep 2: How is Alzheimer’s Diagnosed?

-The first case of Alzheimer’s disease was diagnosed in the early 1900s via autopsy.
-Science has come a long way since then, and in the not-too-distant future, we may be able to tell if someone’s at risk before they even develop symptoms.
-In the second episode of the Alzheimer’s Podcast, we explore the latest diagnostic methods and hear from people and their loved ones about how they coped with the shock of diagnosis.
+The first case of Alzheimer’s disease was diagnosed in the early 1900s– but only after the person had died, and doctors were able to do an autopsy.
+Science has come a long way since then!
+There are several tests available now.
+And soon we may be able to tell if someone will develop Alzheimer’s disease before they even develop symptoms.
+In this episode, we learn about the latest tests.
+And we hear from people and their loved ones about how they handled the shock of diagnosis.

 What did you think of this episode?
 We’d love to hear from you.